bjornmeansbear/lectureScripts/WhatIsSGD.md

 What do you visually picture in your mind when you hear “sustainable graphic design?”
 Is there a particular aesthetic A particular color?
 A particular archetypal client?
 A particular feeling?
 A particular message?
 A particular set of symbols?

 What aesthetic is most sustainable?
 How do we answer this question?
 Is it even worth asking?
 And then what do we base our choices on: energy reduction?
 Better resource use?
 Instigating social change?
+(Minimalism is the mots sustainable aesthetic!?)

 > ### Aside 1
 >